andrewhao/andrewhao.github.io/_posts/2020-06-23-pm-less-engineering-teams-part-2-the-idea-backlog.md

 Each idea backlog item moves from "this is a cool idea" verbal discussion into written form as a 1-pager specification.
 This specification needs to have:

-- A sense of the opportunity size or impact, usually measured in one of our key metrics ($ or rides).
+- A sense of the opportunity size or impact, usually measured in one of our key metrics ($ or another core business metric - rides, in our case).
 - A discussion of how the implementation will work, usually defined as a A/B experiment that is measurable and time-bound.
 - A discussion of the risks and non-goals involved.
 - Any external stakeholders or teams that also need to be involved.